blardtony/React-playground/README.md

 - React 18 with TypeScript
 - Vite for fast development and building
-- ESLint for code linting
-- Prettier for code formatting
+- Biomejs for code linting and formatting
 - Tailwind CSS with DaisyUI for styling
 - React Router for navigation